 Seeds in our mix

-Grow Wild shares seeds with groups and individuals through seasonal promotions and over 200 partner organisations across the UK.
+Grow Wild shares seeds with groups through seasonal promotions and over 200 partner organisations across the UK.
 Over a million people have already got involved to transform unloved spaces into colourful wild flower havens.

 Grow Wild seed packets contain a colourful mix of UK native-origin wild flower seeds, which have been researched and sourced by experts at the UK Native Seed Hub in partnership with UK based seed suppliers.